 Forwarding Your Calls

-You may have chosen the "Forward Only" option, which allows you to forward all your incoming calls to another device.
-Or, you may have a handset or a Mobile client, and wish to temporarily forward calls to another device.
-Here's how to do that.
+You may have chosen the "Forward Only" option for your PennFlex phone number, which allows you to forward all your incoming calls to another device.
+Or, you may have a handset and wish to temporarily forward calls to another device.
+Here's how to forward your calls.

 To forward all incoming calls using the Home Screen on the PolycomVVX 400: